kraken-io/kraken-node/README.md

 ## Authentication

-First step is to authenticate with Kraken API by providing your unique API Key and API Secret while creating new Kraken instance:
+The first step is to authenticate to Kraken API by providing your unique API Key and API Secret while creating a new Kraken instance:

 ````js
 var Kraken = require('kraken');